-It’s the last thing you want to happen to your furkids, but here’s what you need to do if you lose your precious pet dog, as advised by the Agri-Food and Veterinary Authority (AVA) and Action for Singapore Dogs (ASD).
+It’s the last thing you want to happen to your furkids, but here’s what you need to do if you lose your precious pet dog, as advised by the Animal & Veterinary Service (AVS) and Action for Singapore Dogs (ASD).

 1. If you lost it within the last few hours, immediately search the surrounding areas.
 Activate friends and family for help, and ask passers-by for clues.

 Try to put yourself in your dog’s shoes, and think whether it will hide or continue running and search accordingly.

 2. Call the Society for the Prevention of Cruelty to Animals (SPCA) Singapore at 6287 5355, and Animal Response Centre (ARC) at 1800 4761600 to check if someone has found your dog.

 Give a precise description of your pet, especially if it has distinctive physical or character traits.

 If there are no signs of them, inform the relevant authorities.
 You should immediately inform the nearest police station, and the Centre for Animal Welfare Control (CAWC) at 1800 476 1600.

 Provide information such as:

 -whether it has a collar and licence badge / ID tag